The certification process includes nine (9) steps:

 Step 5: Certification decision by the Quality Services Committee

-The Quality Services Committee will be provided with all the necessary forms from the assessors.
-They will analyse all the information provided by assessors and decide if the certifi cation will be awarded.
+The Quality Services Committee will be provided with all completed documentation and supporting information gathered by the assessors.
+They will analyse all the information provided and decide if certification will be awarded.
 Their decision will also include the level of certification.
 Where necessary a list of additional recommendations may also be included.

-Meetings are held at least twice annually.
-There is a two-year award period.
+Quality Service Committee Meetings are held at minimum twice annually, and certification is awarded for two-year periods.
 The applicant must apply for a renewal of their certification midway through year two with a formal request sent to the BTO.

 Step 6: Presentation of Certificates

-Based on the recommendation of the Quality Services Committee, the BTB issues the award to the applicant.
-The award comes in the form of a Certificate with the signature of the CEO of BTO and includes the time period for the right to use the Green, Green+ or Ecotourism logo.
+Based on the recommendation of the Quality Services Committee, BTO issues the award to the applicant.
+The award is presented as a certificate with the signature of the BTO Chief Executive Officer, and the validity period, along with the right to use the Green, Green+ or Ecotourism logo – as designated.

-During the last year of the certification, the awarded operation must re-launch the evaluation process including Steps 1 to 6.
-No extension of use of the certification logo will be authorized after the expiry date.
-Therefore the renewal and re-evaluation process must start at least six months in advance of the expiry date.
+During the last year of the certification, the awarded operation must re-launch the evaluation process, including Steps 1 to 6.
+No extension of use of the certification logo will be authorised after the expiry date.
+Therefore, the renewal and re-evaluation process must start at least six months prior to the expiry date.

 During the award period, the certified operation will be monitored to ensure that the operation complies with stipulated requirements.
-Following successful certification, a certified operation will be permitted to use the appropriate logo.
-This permission is granted for the duration of the certification.
+Following successful certification, a certified operation will be permitted to use the designated logo, granted for the duration of the certification.